The Artbug Process

 Over the past year, I have redesigned and reiterated multiple prototypes of Artbug's ecosystem, flow and microinteractions.
 They were built in Framer, Framer X, Proto.io or Invision depending on the design phase I was in.

 I conducted my research through AB testing, usability testing, focus groups and surveys.
-I also pitched the system to other entrepreneurs from a startup group I am part of.
+I also pitched the system to other entrepreneurs from a startup group in Pasadena. that I am part of.

 What is lacking in the

 A unified platform where you can get information on art exhibitions according to your interests, location and level of exposure to art education.